 Thomas Koop [1836-1908, #328864] from Tiegerweide would like to learn anything about his wife's brothers, Abr.
 [1827-, #67900] and Heinrich Boese [1819-1879, #51164], formerly from Sagradovka and Blumenort.
 His wife and children are healthy, praise God.
 His daughter Anna [1859-1941, #2036] is married to Jakob Wiebe [#2008], the son of Peter Wiebe [#1994] from Wernersdorf.

-Peter Pauls [1837-1881, #586039], formerly in Friedensruh, read with interest in the Rundschau the news of the daughter of his brother Heinrich Pauls [#34153], formerly in Fürstenwerder.
-Since he does not have the address of H.P., he would like to find it out through the Rundschau.
-At the same time he wishes to similarly inform all his friends and acquaintances about the most important events in his family.
+Peter Pauls [1837-1881, #586039], formerly of Friedensruh, read with interest in the “Rundschau” the news from the daughter of his brother Heinrich Pauls [#34153], formerly of Fürstenwerder.
+Since he does not have the address of H.P., he would like to find it out through the “Rundschau”.
+At the same time, he wishes to similarly inform all of his friends and acquaintances about the most important happenings for his family.

-On April 19th of this year she entered into marriage with D. Peters, and after a period of only 11 weeks, death called her away from here.
-She was ill for 25 days, most of the time speechless.
-She died on July 6th at the age of 19 years 3 weeks.
+On April 19th of this year , she [Anna] entered into marriage with D. Peters, and after a period of only 11 weeks, death called her away from here.
+She was severely ill for 25 days, most of the time speechless.
+She died on July 6 at the age of 19 years and 3 weeks.
 What a series of experiences in such a short time.

 Note: Anna’s husband, Dietrich Peters, later married Susanna Braun (1865-1932 #2345).
 They lived in Nikolaipol, Aulie-Ata before migrating to the U.S. in 1903, where they lived in Corn, Oklahoma and Lodi, California.
 Thirteen children are listed in GRANDMA.